Benjamin-Piper/Benjamin-Piper.github.io/content/blog/being-sceptical.md

 This blog is for my thoughts, so I'll be stating my opinion a lot.
 I will do my very best to make this as explicit as possible, i.e., you will see frequent use of ‘I’ and ‘my’.
-I am constantly growing and learning so I want to encourage sceptisim in these posts.
+I am constantly growing and learning so I want to encourage scepticism in these posts.
 Here's a clip of Bill Burr:

 {{ youtube(id="znI046F4FKg", start=121, end=145) }}